TrueFit/CashRegister/README.md

 * What might happen if the client needs to change the random divisor?
 * What might happen if the client needs to add another special case (like the random twist)?
 * What might happen if sales closes a new client in France?

+## Instructions for Use
+Please use this command line tool with node version `12.9.0`.

+To install and prepare for use, run `npm install && npm link`.
+This will link the `cashregister` command in your terminal.

+Usage: `cashregister --input <path> --output <path>`

+To run, use the `cashregister` command with the required input file path.
+Optionally, include an output file path.
+If no output file path is specified, `cashregister` will write the results to the console.

+Sample input has been provided in `input.txt`.